 Students will access Study Goal (JISC's student web app) using their active BU student account.
-For Semester 1 2022/23, Study Goal features will be limited to Checkin.
-Students will be able to view the history of their attendance in Study Goal.
-A student pilot is planned for other Study Goal features in Semester 2 2022/23 based upon the success and outcomes of the pilot in Semester 1.
+For Semester 1 2022/23, Study Goal features were limited to Checkin.
+Students were able to view the history of their attendance in Study Goal.
+A student pilot is planned for Study Goal features in 2023/24 based upon the features on the Jisc development roadmap and student feedback.